AhmadAzhaan16/Coding-Project-Website/README.md

-Overview
-The provided files form a basic web application with a simple navigation bar and a project listing page that uses PHP and MySQL to display data from a database.
+a basic web application with a simple navigation bar and a project listing page that uses PHP and MySQL to display data from a database.
 The application includes a homepage with a navigation bar, a PHP file to connect to the database and fetch project data, and a stylesheet for styling the application.

 File Descriptions
 HTML Files (index.html and about.html):